 Based on your feedback and the direction of Regional Council, the municipality is designing a dedicated northbound bus lane on Gottingen Street.
 This will give buses an advantage during morning and afternoon rush hour periods.

 The design will also include street improvements for pedestrian safety and comfort.
-Come have a look at the design and learn more about the project details.
+Citizens were invited to have a look at the design and learn more about the project details at a Public Information Session held on Thursday, May 17, 2018 from 6:00 - 8:00 p.m. at the North End Public Library at 2285 Gottingen Street, Halifax.

-The project materials and an online survey will be available on Shape Your City Halifax on the day of the public information session.
+The project materials and an online survey were available on Shape Your City Halifax.

 The Gottingen Street Bus Lane is a transit priority initiative actioned from the Integrated Mobility Plan.